fragrussu/MChepato/README.md

 This repository contains three sub-folders.
 The content of each sub-folder is detailed in a specific README file contained within it.
 The sub-folders are:

 * [`simulations`](https://github.com/fragrussu/MChepato/tree/main/simulations): folder containing the code used to perform simulations;
-* [`data`](https://github.com/fragrussu/MChepato/tree/main/data): folder containing syntehtic data used by `simulations` (it will be uploaded in the coming days);
+* [`data`](https://github.com/fragrussu/MChepato/tree/main/data): folder containing syntehtic data processed by the code stored in [`simulations`](https://github.com/fragrussu/MChepato/tree/main/simulations) (it will be uploaded in the coming days);
 * [`exvivo`](https://github.com/fragrussu/MChepato/tree/main/exvivo): folder containing the code written to analyse 9.4T _ex vivo_ MRI scans of fixed mouse livers and their co-localised histological images (it will be uploaded in the coming days).

-The subfolder [`data`](https://github.com/fragrussu/MChepato/tree/main/data) contains the synthetic cell meshes used to perform Monte Carlo simulations of intra-cellular diffusion, shown below.
+[`data`](https://github.com/fragrussu/MChepato/tree/main/data) contains synthetic cell meshes used to perform Monte Carlo simulations of intra-cellular diffusion, illustrated below.

 <img src="https://github.com/fragrussu/MChepato/blob/main/cellmesh.png" width="550">